alecazam/kram/README.md

 Simplified to single folder.
 Replaced sse vector with float4/a for ARM/Neon support.

-Astcenc v2.5 (current is v3.0)
+Astcenc v3.4
 Provide rgba8u source pixels.
 Converted to 32f at tile level.
-Improved 1 and 2 channel format encoding (not transfered to v2.1).
+Improved 1 and 2 channel format encoding (disable now).
 Avoid reading off end of arrays with padding.
 Support 2d array of src pixels instead of 3d.
 Force AVX and SSE path, and implement using sse2neon emlation on Neon.